ansys/pyansys-sound/doc/source/contribute.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Installing the Pydpf-sound Library in developer mode allows you to modify the source and enhance it.
+Installing the PyAnsys Sound Library in developer mode allows you to modify the source and enhance it.

 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
 You will